Ball Park Music: Formation and early releases

-2010: Conquer the Town, Easy as Cake and "iFly"

-In 2010, Ball Park Music released their second EP Conquer the Town, Easy as Cake.
-The EP spawned their first Triple J hit in "iFly" which immediately was added to high rotation and gained a five star rating from Richard Kingsmill.
+In 2010, the band released their second EP, Conquer the Town, Easy as Cake.
+It included the band's first Triple J hit, "iFly", which was added to high rotation and received a five-star rating from Richard Kingsmill.
 Another song, "Western Whirl", was nominated for both Best Alternative and The Courier-Mail People's Choice Awards at the 2010 Q Song Awards.

-In October 2010, the band embarked on their first Australian tour in October with Hungry Kids of Hungary and Big Scary and released a brand new single "Sad Rude Future Dude" which was placed on rotation by Triple J.
+In October 2010, the band embarked on their first Australian tour in October with Hungry Kids of Hungary and Big Scary and released the single "Sad Rude Future Dude", which was placed on rotation by Triple J.

-In November 2010, they were named as a Triple J New Crop artist – "one of the 20 best new bands in Australia" – and was also offered a slot at the Triple J Ausmusic Month Party in Brisbane where they collaborated with Custard's David McCormack on a cover of Custard's hit song "Apartment".
-Following this, the band was announced as the Queensland winner of a Triple J Unearthed competition and won the chance to play at Big Day Out 2011 on the Gold Coast.
-Additionally, the band played several festivals in summer of 2010/11 including Falls Festival, South Bound, Sunset Sounds and Good Vibrations.
+Ball Park Music was named as a Triple J New Crop artist ("one of the 20 best new bands in Australia") in November 2010.
+Further, they were the Queensland winner of a Triple J Unearthed competition and won the chance to play at Big Day Out 2011.